-- 4.13 The Proposals Map identifies a 'Coastal Erosion Constraint Area' where new development is limited to that which will result in no increased risk to life or property.
-Certain types of minor development and temporary uses may be acceptable in the area in order to help alleviate blight and maintain the vitality of coastal communities.
-It has not been possible to analyse all permissions granted in the Coastal Erosion Constraint Area during 2009/10 although this can be included in future reports. - 4.14 The Core Strategy also includes a new 'roll-back' policy (EN12) which allows for the relocation and replacement of development affected by coastal erosion.
+The Proposals Map identifies a 'Coastal Erosion Constraint Area' where new development is limited to that which will result in no increased risk to life or property.
+Certain types of minor development and temporary uses may be acceptable in this area in order to help alleviate blight and maintain the vitality of coastal communities.
+It has not been possible to analyse all permissions granted in the Coastal Erosion Constraint Area although this may be included in future reports.

+4.13 The Core Strategy also includes a new 'roll-back' policy (EN12) which allows for the relocation and replacement of development affected by coastal erosion.
 The Council was awarded £3 million under Defra's 'Pathfinder' initiative which is designed to explore ways of helping communities plan and adapt to coastal change.
 This is being used to help implement Policy EN12 as well as bring forward a number of specific initiatives including acquiring properties immediately at risk in Happisburgh, enabling a new village hall in Trimingham and reinstating part of the clifftop footpath in Cromer.
 The NNDC Pathfinder website is updated regularly to show progress on specific projects.
 Policy EN12 has contributed to progress on these matters and will be appraised as part of the Pathfinder project which will inform any future policy review.